omar-hanafy/router_builder/MIGRATION_GUIDE.md

-# Route Generator - Deep Link Migration Guide
+# Router Builder - Deep Link Migration Guide

 ## Overview

-The route_generator package now provides a unified system for handling both navigation and deep links.
+The router_builder package now provides a unified system for handling both navigation and deep links.
 This guide explains how to migrate from the old `DeepLinkRegistry` system to the new integrated approach.

 ## What's Changed